maelfabien/maelfabien.github.io/_pages/med.md

 # Deep Learning : Multimodal Sentiment Analysis (Text, Sound, Video)

-In this project, I am exploring state of the art models in multimodal sentiment analysis.
-We have chosen to explore textual, sound and video inputs and develop an ensemble model that gathers the information from all these sources and displays it in a clear and interpretable way.
+In this research project in partnership with the French Employment Agency, we explored state of the art models in multimodal sentiment analysis.
+We have chosen to explore textual, sound and video inputs, and predict emotions / psychological traits associated to each modality.
+We developped a Flask web app that gathers all this information, and presents a visualization of the performance of the person.

-I am currently working on a Tensorflow.js implementation of this project.
-Don't hesite to Star the project if you like it.

 <embed src="https://maelfabien.github.io/assets/images/PE.pdf" type="application/pdf" width="600px" height="500px" />